godfrey0/resume-1/README.md

 -

 National University of Singapore
-- School of Computing Professional Certificate in BUSINESS ANALYTICS and AI for FINANCE, RETAIL and SUPPLY CHAIN 2021
+- School of Computing Professional Certificate in Business Analytics and AI for Finance, Retail and Supply Chain 2021
 - https://credentials.nus.edu.sg/32462661-896e-43a2-9971-5c6d11fc7694
 - courses completed:
 - - Making Fast Decisions with Business Analytics